sindresorhus/sindresorhus.github.com/_apps/recordia.md

 #### Why 48 kHz and not 44.1 kHz?

 48 kHz is the standard for audio in today's video production.
 It's also the internal production standard for many audio production companies.
 44.1 kHz was popularized by music CDs.

+#### Why WAV over ALAC/FLAC?

+WAV is supported everywhere.

+#### Can I use my iPhone as a microphone?

+Yes, follow the guide [here](https://www.switchingtomac.com/tutorials/how-to-use-your-iphone-as-a-microphone-on-a-mac/).

 #### Where can I find the changelog?